Fang20031-Coding/UAT-Global-Server/README.md

 ### Run pip install -r requirements.txt again its updated
+please read the readme before opening a issue

 # New user?
 [Read this to improve your runs](#training-settings-guide)